Ali-Azmoud/flutter_xlider/README.md

 ### Locked Handlers

-If you want to lock your handlers by a certain value, you can use `lockedHandlers` and `lockedDistance` properties
+If you want to lock your handlers by a certain value, you can use `lockHandlers` and `lockDistance` properties

 ```dart
 FlutterSlider(